Patient and Family Resources

 Dental & Orthodontic Care

 Nasoalveolar Molding NAM’s – Many craniofacial teams will implement a NAM device in your child’s treatment plan around the 1st month of life.
-The NAM is a removable, nonsurgical device that acts as a multifold tool to help children with cleft lip and/or palate as they grow.
-The NAM applies pressure to the cleft, lessening the severity of the opening, as well as acting as an artificial palate for the baby.
+The NAM is a removable, nonsurgical device that acts as an orthodontic tool to help children with cleft lip and/or palate as they grow before their first surgery.
+The NAM applies pressure to the cleft, lessening the severity of the opening, creating symmetry, as well as acting as an artificial palate for the baby.
 This allows the baby to get better suction on the bottle and enables proper weight gain.
 The NAM device is used prior to the first operation and provides a better surgical outcome.

 Children born with a cleft palate have a greater connection between their eustachian tubes and the fluid in their sinuses.
 This means they are more susceptible to ear infections.
 Parents should ensure their baby is seen by an ENT frequently in the first year to monitor their baby’s ear health to prevent any permanent hearing loss.
 Most babies born with a cleft palate will require ear tubes (grommets) to help drain extra fluid from their middle ear.

 According to nationwidechildrens.org, around 1 in every 15 children will get ear tubes by the age of three.
 This surgery is quick, only taking about 10-15 minutes and the tubes will fall out on their own around 9 months after they are inserted.